 The gifts of the Holy Spirit are precious tools given to us for building up the Body of Christ.
 As we embrace and faithfully exercise these gifts, we become more effective in our service to the Lord and His people.

-We cannot fulfill our calling as believers to edify the local Body of Christ and do our part to advance the Kingdom of God using our natural abilities alone!
+As believers, we cannot fulfill our calling to edify the local Body of Christ and advance the Kingdom of God using our natural abilities alone!
 We need the supernatural abilities given us by the Holy Spirit,

 Knowing how to interpret tongues of a heavenly nature enables us to deliver divinely inspired words within our local assembly that will edify and bless our fellow believers.